nodejs/package-examples/guide/01-getting-started/commonjs-and-esm.md

 ## What is a CommonJS module

-CommonJS is the original module system in Node.js, available since 2009, which uses `require` to import modules and `module.exports` to export them.
+CommonJS is the older module system in Node.js, available since 2009, which uses `require` to import modules and `module.exports` to export them.
 It is synchronous and designed for server-side applications.

+> To learn more about CommonJS, check out the [Node.js documentation on modules](https://nodejs.org/api/modules.html#modules-commonjs-modules).
+This guide only provides a brief overview.

 ### Basic structure of a CommonJS module